Percona-Lab/percona-dbaas-cli/source/mysql-usage.rst

 ``delete-db``
 ---------------

-Deletes a database instance or cluster with the given name.
+This subcommand deletes a database instance or cluster with the given name.

 Example Usage
 *************